2 ½ / *3 Day Seminar

 In addition to the 800+ page color program manual, every attendee will receive a copy of the Distillation Operation and Distillation Troubleshooting textbooks.
 Each attendee will also receive a copy of Perry’s Section 14 Handbook.
 This material will be an invaluable reference source.

-The fee payable in US dollars includes the breakfast buffet, beverage & snack breaks and hot luncheon buffet each day.
+The fee payable in US dollars includes breakfast, a hot luncheon each day, beverages, and snack breaks.
 These luncheons and breaks will be an additional opportunity to exchange ideas with other attendees and ask special questions of the seminar leader.

 AVOIDING FRACTIONATION PITFALLS